swathi-kajjam/mobile-flashcards/README.md

     $ yarn start

+### Running the app

+    $ If you have Expo app installed on your phone
+       › Scan the QRCode in Expo App to run the app on your device.For this make sure your phone is on the same network as computer
+    $ If you have simulators setup.You can use one of the below options to run the app › npm run android (Opens app in Android Emulator) › Press a to open Android device or emulator, or Press i to open iOS emulator.

+### Platforms Tested
+    IOS Device (Iphone 7)
+    Genymotion (Android Emulator)

 #### API
     AsyncStorage will be used as database for this application and below are the methods provided to operate on the data